Building A Local Economy (BALE)

 Current projects of BALE include:

-The Commons @ BALE: A community resource center, in a storefront, on the Green in South Royalton, the Commons is free and open to the public (with donations welcomed).
-Events held at the Commons include classes, weekly music jams, book discussion groups, meetings, film screenings and series events, storytelling events, art openings and receptions, and much more.
+The Commons @ BALE: A community resource center — in a storefront — on the Green in South Royalton, Vermont… the Commons is free and open to the public (with donations welcomed).
+Events held at the Commons include classes, weekly music jams, book discussion groups, meetings, film screenings and series programming, storytelling events, art openings and receptions, and much more.
 This beautiful room is also home to the White River Art Gallery with rotating shows of area artists.

 White River Community Solar: A collaboration with the Vermont Law School’s Energy Clinic to develop a community owned and operated 150 KW solar array to power local businesses and homes with clean renewable energy.

-White River Investment Club (WRIC): Now its own legal entity, WRIC is the ideal avenue to invest local money in truly local community projects, that strengthen our community, and make up part of the new economy.
+White River Investment Club (WRIC): Now its own legal entity, WRIC is the ideal avenue to invest local money in truly local community projects.
+To find out more about WRIC, click HERE.